At which campus can I study this program?

 College Notes:

-- Students must take 3 credits of United States Cultures (US) and 3 credits of International Cultures (IL) and 6 credits integrative studies (Inter-Domain or Linked) in conjunction with General Education GA, GH, GS courses courses.
+- Students must take 3 credits of United State Cultures (US) and 3 credits of International Cultures (IL) (these can be captured in the General Education selections)

 Mechanical Engineering, B.S. at University Park Campus (Last Names Starting with L-Z)